BemiHQ/bemi/docs/docs/orms/prisma.md

 }
 ```

-See [this repo](https://github.com/BemiHQ/bemi-prisma-example) as an Todo app example with Prisma that automatically tracks all changes.
+See this [example repo](https://github.com/BemiHQ/bemi-prisma-example) as an Todo app example with Prisma that automatically tracks all changes.

 ### SSL